csimons/bnt/README.md

 Copyright 2013 Christopher L. Simons

-pbn is distributed under the MIT/X Consortium License, which can be found in the in the file mit-x-consortium.txt in the src/main/resources/licenses/ subdirectory of this distribution.
+This project is distributed under the MIT/X Consortium License, which can be found in the in the file mit-x-consortium.txt in the src/main/resources/licenses/ subdirectory of this distribution.